Tab-e-n/raymania/README.md

 # Raymania
-Raymania is a 2D top down racing game inspired by Trackmania. and is also a spiritual successor to Web Racer.
+Raymania is a 2D top down racing game inspired by Trackmania.
+It is also a spiritual successor to my previous project, Web Racer.

 The game is made using:
  - Raylib 5.0